nialloc9/pact-verifier-cli/README.md

     onRunPactTests();

     $ PACT_BROKER_CONTRACT_NAME=NameOfContract PACT_BROKER_TOKEN=XXXX PACT_BROKER_URL=https://MY_BROKER.pact.dius.com.au/ my-pact-provider-tests.js

 The global variables are required.

 ### Config Progmatically

 A config object can also be passed to the pact tests.
+Any values passed in here will override environment variables.

     // my-pact-provider-tests.js
     const { onRunPactTests } = require("pact-verifier-cli");